paldepind/flyd-obj/README.md

 # flyd-obj
-Functions for working with stream in objects.
+Functions for working with Flyd stream in objects.